Featured Activities

 30 Minute STEMtastic Activities

-We plan to add more activities to this collection.
 If you have feedback on any of these lessons, please share at stem@dupageroe.org.

 • Paper Airplanes: Reverse engineer paper airplanes to determine how each paper airplane flies the way it does.